 - Roll the fabric and slide it inside the tower.

-- Smooth the fabric along the inside of the tower and cut off any excess, but leave 2 inches of overlap at the top that will be used to secure the fabric in place.
+- Smooth the fabric along the inside of the tower and cut off any excess.
+Leave 2 inches of overlap at the top that will be used to secure the fabric in place.

 - Fold the 2-inch flap of fabric over the top of the tower.